mikrono/tModLoaderWiki_kr_ko/Localization.md

 ***
-This Guide was written for tModLoader v1.4.4, an upcoming version of tModLoader.
-In current tModLoader, localization files won't auto update and some methods mentioned in this guide do not exist.
+This Guide was written for tModLoader v1.4.4, the most recent version of tModLoader.
+In legacy tModLoader, localization files won't auto update and some methods mentioned in this guide do not exist.
 The basic concepts still apply.
 ***

 [中文版 | Chinese version](https://github.com/tModLoader/tModLoader/wiki/zh-Localization-%E6%9C%AC%E5%9C%B0%E5%8C%96)<br />